Viktor1722/Docusaurus-Portfolio/docs/1st Research Phase /Research framing.md

 ### Why is choose this research method

-In the initial stages of my research, I made the decision to employ the CMD research methodology, starting with the .
-This decision was influenced by the comprehensive nature of the Research framing template, which was an effective method for framing the objectives, challenges, and critical factors at the start of my investigation.
+In the initial stages of my research, I made the decision to employ the CMD research methodology, starting with the Research Framing template.
+This decision was influenced by the comprehensive nature of the template, which was an effective method for framing the objectives, challenges, and critical factors at the start of my investigation.
 This foundational step was crucial as it laid out a clear roadmap for the entire research and development phase.
 By methodically addressing specific questions, I was able to gain a broad understanding of the direction I needed to pursue and the necessary actions to undertake.
 #
 The template served as a robust structure for my research.
-Its structured nature provided a multi-dimensional view of the problem, prompting me to examine various perspectives and consider a wide range of influencing factors.
+Its structured nature provided a view from different perspectives of the problem, prompting me to examine various scenarios  and consider a wide range of influencing factors.
 It offered a systematic way to pinpoint and tackle the main issues, thereby clarifying the complexity of the challenge I faced.

 Engaging with the thought-provoking queries of the template was particularly instrumental.
 It pushed me to dive deeper into the issue, fostering the development of potential research methodologies.
 This process was vital for developing my critical thinking skills, ensuring that I comprehensively evaluated all relevant aspects and variables.
 The template was not just a guide but a filter for intellectual exploration, laying a solid groundwork for the expansion and deepening of our research.